mkejeiri/Domain-Driven-Design/EventStorming.md

 ![pic](images/peopleandsystems.jpg)

-e.g. in a conference superstar guest, invited as a keynote speaker, an expert or a newbie are differents, i.e. exploration phase may end up in opening an entirely new branch or making different strategies more visible and readable where systems usually trigger a different type of reasoning making the boundaries explicit.
+e.g. in a conference superstar guest, invited as a keynote speaker, an expert or a newbie are different, i.e. exploration phase may end up in opening an entirely new branch or making different strategies more visible and readable where systems usually trigger a different type of reasoning making the boundaries explicit.

-#### 4. Explicit Walkthrough
+#### 4. Explicit Walk-through
 --------------------------------------------------------
 To validate the **discoveries**, a picked **narrator** trying to tell the **whole story**, from **left to right**.
 Consistent **storytelling** is hard, in the beginning, because the **narrators' brain** will be torn apart by **conflicting needs**.
 Narrators will try to tell the story using the **existing events as building blocks**, but at the same time, they'll realize that what seemed good enough in the **previous reviews** is not good enough for a **public on stage storytelling session**.